"It's a secret to everybody."

 - Sorceror Stabber Orphen, at least in the English release, has some hidden content.
 You'll probably need to run this on the computer, because some of these will likely be missed just with a menu cursor.
 These have mainly character outtakes, or private humor.

 - The 1999 DVD release of Yellow Submarine has the scene of the Beatles conversing with Sgt.
 Pepper's Band and the "Hey Bulldog" segment, both of which were not in the original 1968 release or the 1987 VHS/Laserdisc release.

-- Funimation's DVD release of Lupin The 3rd: Voyage to Danger has one: by switching to certain menus in a certain order, the viewer can access an audio clip of Lupin (Sonny Strait) and Zenigata (Phillip Wilburn) drunkily singing the series' theme song, followed by Goemon (Mike McFarland) lampshading the easter egg's absurdity.
+- Funimation's DVD release of Lupin III Voyage To Danger hid the access to an Easter Egg by forcing you to switch to certain menus in a certain order.
+An audio clip could then be accessed by the viewer.
+You hear Lupin (Sonny Strait) and Zenigata (Phillip Wilburn) drunkily singing the series' theme song, followed by Goemon (Mike McFarland) lampshading the easter egg's absurdity.

 - One of the Easter eggs on the Gremlins II special edition DVD is the alternative VHS version of the scene where the Gremlins stop the film.

 - The special edition DVD of the Phantom of the Opera 2004 movie has an Easter egg of the crew hilariously trying to sing the title song.